Fabrice Yopa

 }

-unwrap() is needed because IntelliJ and Gradle sometimes wrap ProcessingEnvironment in a proxy.
-Lombok walks a delegate field up the class hierarchy via reflection.
+The unwrap() call is necessary because build tools like IntelliJ or Gradle often wrap the ProcessingEnvironment in a dynamic proxy.
+Lombok handles this by recursively walking up a field named delegate through the class hierarchy using Java reflection.

 private JCTree.JCMethodDecl createGetter(JCTree.JCVariableDecl field) {

-// public FieldType getFieldName() { return this.fieldName; }
+// Equivalent to: public FieldType getFieldName() { return this.fieldName; }

 return treeMaker.MethodDef(